Rocha House: Geography

+History

 Originally part of Rancho Rincón de Los Bueyes, the land on which the house sits was conveyed to the son of the owner of Rancho La Brea in 1872.
-The Rocha House, sometimes called La Casa de Rocha, was built prior to the transfer, in 1865, by Don Antonio José Rocha II.
+The Rocha House was built prior to the transfer, in 1865, by Don Antonio José Rocha II.

 The original house has a square “ground plan” and a “gringo stairway”; there have been multiple additions.

+Rocha House was designated Los Angeles Historic-Cultural Monument #13 in 1963.

 As of 1966, three years after the site was designated a historic-cultural monument, “This quaint landmark, still showing evidence of its romantic past, is the home of a descendant of a descendant of Antonio José Rocha.”
 It remains a private home.